 Baggage fees: €10-€90 depending on numerous factors.

 If you’re considering flying to Turkey, Pegasus is probably the most economical option.
 Pegasus has flights to 35 different airports in Turkey and also flies to most bigger airports in Europe and the Middle East.
-This airline is famous for its “flying coffee” which is served free-of-charge to all of their passengers.
+This airline is famous for its “flying coffee” (on most domestic flights) which is served free-of-charge to all of their passengers.

 Baggage fees: €7-€25 as long as the weight doesn’t exceed 20kg.